heabijay/crtcli/README.md

   Defaults: '{Filename without extension}' folder in current folder.
 If this folder already exists — creates a new one with suffix '_1' and so on.

 - `--merge | -m` — If destination_folder already exists you will receive error about this by default.
 However, you can use this merge option to extract to same exist folder with overwriting only different files.

+- `--smart-merge` — Enables smart merge strategies that ignore insignificant differences caused by downloading packages from different Creatio instances.
+Check the [pkg unpack](#pkg-unpack) command documentation for more information.

 And here you can use transforms from [pkg apply](#pkg-apply) command.